Mixing solutions for the Muskat problem: Introduction and the main theorem

-The paper is organized as follows: In section 2 we introduce the rigorous definition of mixing solutions and subsolution.
-In section 3 we explain how the convex integration theory allow us to obtain a mixing solution from a subsolution.
-Section 4 is divided in two parts.
-In the first part, section 4.1, we construct a subsolution for the IPM system assuming the existence of solution for the system \eqref{zmedio}, \eqref{epmedio}.
-In the second part, section 4.2, we will show the existence of solutions for the system \eqref{zmedio}, \eqref{epmedio}.
-This proof will need some estimates that we will prove in the following sections.
-In section \ref{commutator} we deal with the two main commutators that arise in the equation \eqref{zmedio}.
-In section \ref{coercivity} we show the coercivity of a pseudo-differential operator that arises in section 4.2.
-In section 7 we show how to construct mixing solutions in the stable regime.
-Finally in the appendix we prove some lemmas that will be use along the paper including, estimations of the low order term and estimations on the kernel of the main velocity $\mathcal{M}\ub$.
+The paper is organized as follows: In section~\ref{mixingsubsolutions} we introduce the rigorous definition of mixing solutions and subsolution.
+In section~\ref{Hprinciple} we explain how the convex integration theory allow us to obtain a mixing solution from a subsolution.
+Section~\ref{subsolutionsection} is divided in two parts.
+In the first part, subsection 4.1, we construct a subsolution for the IPM system assuming the existence of the pseudointerface, ie. solution for the equation \eqref{zmedio}.
+In the second part, section 4.2, we will show the existence of solutions for the equation \eqref{zmedio}.
+As discussed before, the proof requires some pseudodifferential estimates for non smooth symbols which might be of its own interest so we have gathered them in section~\ref{Semiclassical}.
+First we present the results which are general and then those more related to our specific symbols, though it would not be difficult to extrapolate general theorems from the later, as in the case of G\aa rding inequality.

+In section~\ref{stable} we show how to construct mixing solutions in the stable regime.
+Finally in the appendix we prove the quasilinearization estimates as well as compute the symbols and their estimates.